-LBNF confirms the commitment to meet as many of the GP requirements as is reasonably feasible, recognizing that compliance in many of the planned facilities LBNF is designing may not be straightforward.
-In these cases LBNF will take every opportunity to inform our design decisions by taking advantage of resources such as the USGBC, and Labs21.
+LBNF confirms the commitment to meet as many of the GP requirements as is reasonably feasible, recognizing that compliance in many of the planned facilities LBNF in? designing may not be straightforward.
+In these cases, LBNF will take every opportunity to inform our design decisions by taking advantage of resources such as the USGBC, and Labs21.

 DOE Space Allocation

 The elimination of excess facility capacity is an ongoing effort at all DOE programs.
-Eliminating excess facilities (buildings) to offset new building construction (on a building square foot basis) frees up future budget resources for maintaining and recapitalizing DOE’s remaining facilities.
+Eliminating excess facilities (buildings) to offset new building construction (on a building square foot basis), frees up future budget resources for maintaining and recapitalizing DOE’s remaining facilities.

-The LBNF Near Site project has obtained a DOE Space Allocation/Space Bank waiver, which assigns elimination of excess facilities capacity elsewhere in DOE labs to offset the new LBNF building square footage.
+The LBNF Near Site Project has obtained a DOE Space Allocation/Space Bank waiver, which assigns elimination of excess facilities capacity elsewhere in DOE labs to offset the new LBNF building square footage.
 The LBNF Project waiver covers up to 142,000 gross square feet (gsf).
 The Near Site portion of the Project, as defined by the Conceptual Design, includes a total of approximately 64,000 net sf including underground and surface facilities.

 See the LBNF Space Bank Waiver Correspondence (9).